little-bear-labs/ipfs-chromium/README.md

    - Or invoke your underlying build system directly.
 In my example that would be `ninja`

 ### The ipfs component in the Chromium source tree

+My apologies - there are some bootstrapping issues here, so some repetition is involved.

+#### Steps
 * Clone chromium and [get it set up](https://chromium.googlesource.com/chromium/src/+/main/docs/linux/build_instructions.md)
+* In Chromium source tree, run `gen gen` with arguments appropriate to your build.
+* autoninja -C out/${CHROMIUM_PROFILE} chrome
+  - You may want to specify a `-j`
-* Follow steps to build libipfs_client, except also set:
+* Run `cmake` for ipfs-chromium as above, but also set:
   - CHROMIUM_SOURCE_TREE - points to the git checkout of chromium
   - CHROMIUM_PROFILE - the profile you're building.
 Defaults to `Default`. ${CHROMIUM_SOURCE_TREE}/out/${CHROMIUM_PROFILE} should exist.
   - DEPOT_TOOLS_DIRECTORY - Path to scripts like gn, autoninja, and ninja.py.
 If these are executable and in your `PATH` environment variable, you can leave this as its default value which is "DETECT_FROM_PATH" and does what one might expect.
-* Example cmake configure command: `cmake -G Ninja -D CMAKE_BUILD_TYPE=Debug -D CHROMIUM_SOURCE_TREE=/code/chromium/src /path/to/ipfs-chromium`
+  - Example cmake configure command: `cmake -G Ninja -D CMAKE_BUILD_TYPE=Debug -D CHROMIUM_SOURCE_TREE=/code/chromium/src /path/to/ipfs-chromium`
   - If ipfs is not mentioned in //chrome/browser/BUILD.gn , this command will apply the patch file presumably adding //components/ipfs as a dependency to //chrome/browser
-* `cmake --build . --target setup_component`
+* `cd /your/build/dir && cmake --build . --target setup_component`
-  - If you build the default target (`all`), that will work too, though it will likely report an error.
 * Re-run your `gn gen` command again, with all the normal arguments.
-  - Previous run(s) will not have seen //components/ipfs and so you need to include that in your generation
+  - Previous run(s) will not have seen //components/ipfs .
+This one should pick it up.
 * Run a full build of ipfs-chromium
-  - `cmake --build . `
+  - `cd /your/build/dir && cmake --build . `
-  - The `all` target includes building //components/ipfs in the tree, just to check.
+  - The `all` target includes building //components/ipfs in the tree, libipfs_client, and various checks.
 * Build chrome
   - `cd /path/to/chromium/src`
   - `autoninja -j 9 -C out/Default chrome` (or however you like to do it)